| | | |

 Dill Scalloped Potatoes {A Pretty Life}

-Like I said before…it’s the dill that makes these potatoes the bomb!!
+Like I said before…it’s the dill that makes these potatoes the best!!

 Dill Scalloped Potatoes {A Pretty Life}